BENLYSTA recommended across multiple guidelines for both lupus and lupus nephritis1-4

 • Euro-Lupus Nephritis Trial (ELNT) low-dose cyclophosphamide (CYC) plus BENLYSTA (MPAA substituted for CYC after CYC course complete)

-With extra-renal manifestations, ACR conditionally recommends a triple immunosuppressive regimen that contains BENLYSTA.
+With moderate to severe extra-renal manifestations, ACR conditionally recommends a triple immunosuppressive regimen that contains BENLYSTA.

 * Recommended preferentially when significant extra-renal manifestations present.